 Someone brought up Michigan vs. Ohio State and Schembechler quickly stated that the Big 10 contest was as bitter and intense a rivalry as they come.

-"The difference," he said, "is the setting.
-I mean its great to go into Columbus and shut up the home crowd when you walk out a winner, but this, this is amazing with the stadium split in half.
+”The difference,” he said, “is the setting.
+I mean it’s great to go into Columbus and shut up the home crowd when you walk out a winner, but this, this is amazing with the stadium split in half.
 Every play creates an emotional frenzy on both sides.
-And then you have the State Fair going on right outside the stadium."
+And then you have the State Fair going on right outside the stadium.”

-Of course it is the men involved in the storied series who really set it apart -- and one individual stands out among all the others.
+This is a blood feud built on 108 years of interstate rivals playing with intrastate recruiting ramifications.
+It is the men involved in the storied series who really set it apart -- and one individual stands out among all the others.

 I am talking about Darrell Royal.